criblio/appscope/website/src/pages/docs/working-with.md

 * AppScope's configuration file, `scope.yml`, can be invoked from either the CLI or the library.

-* The AppScope library provides an extensive set of environment variables which control settings like metric verbosity and event destinations.
+* The AppScope library provides an extensive set of environment variables, which control settings like metric verbosity and event destinations.
 Environment variables override config file settings.

 * Finally, AppScope provides the `ldscope` utility, whose uses include loading the AppScope library into Go executables.